GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/tests/TESTS.md

 ## Input Validation and checking

 Validation of the form is implemented by checking before the document is submitted is valid to submit.
-This is acheived by multiple methods
+This is achieved by multiple methods

 <ul>
     <li>To validate the phonenumber being entered into the form, django-phonenumber-field was used.
 It checks the input to see if it is a valid phonenumber and returns an error message if it is not valid upon submission</li>
     <li>To validate the date of which a booking can be made, within the form.py is code to check that the date of which the form is greater than the date the booking is being made.
-If the booking is in today or before, The form is not valid and is returned to be resubmitted.</li>
+If the booking is in today or before, the form is not valid and is returned to be resubmitted. </li>
 </ul>

 ![image](https://user-images.githubusercontent.com/72948843/178716912-c029e08e-f0ac-465c-b7a8-6b1ff8a945ff.png)

 <ul>
-    <li>Validation of the Bookings that cannot coexist was implemented by making a constraint within the database and when such appointment already exists with the parameters of appointment_date and appointment_slot are met, then the code throws an error and addresses the user to pick another day or time for the appointment.
+    <li>Validation of the Bookings that cannot coexist was implemented by making a constraint within the database and when such appointment already exists with the parameters of appointment_date and appointment_slot is met, then the code throws an error and addresses the user to pick another day or time for the appointment.
 (This was a bug I solved)</li>
 </ul>

 ![image](https://user-images.githubusercontent.com/72948843/178721734-56da133c-8ff3-4175-8040-db75e741501f.png)

 [Back to Top](<#contents>)

 ## Automated Testing
-<p>To check the code, I ran <a href="https://pypi.org/project/coverage/" target="_blank">Coverage</a> (A Third party pacakge) to check how well my Automated tests performed.
+<p>To check the code, I ran <a href="https://pypi.org/project/coverage/" target="_blank">Coverage</a> (A Third party package) to check how well my Automated tests performed.
 The report came back with a 73% coverage, the biggest areas that would require more comprehensive tests are the booking/views.py and the booking/forms.py.
-On a whole, The tests I have writen have performed well but ideally greater coverage would be preferential.</p>
+On a whole, The tests I have written have performed well but ideally greater coverage would be preferential.</p>
 <li>I ran 27 tests with a 73% coverage.</li>
 <li>To run these tests, you need to run the command <i>"python3 manage.py test"</i> in the terminal.</li>

 ![image](https://user-images.githubusercontent.com/72948843/182039419-792b0105-9a87-4a81-b8ad-8a29db2e70e3.png)
 ![image](https://user-images.githubusercontent.com/72948843/182039899-bcd7aac5-8b76-4c8e-a0f9-63cb5ad4719f.png)

 [Back to Top](<#contents>)